If you’ve ever wondered why is a website important for small businesses, let me share a story.

 The same goes for service businesses that can work online.
 As a consultant, I get contacted by people all over the world, people who found me through my website.
 These are opportunities that I would not get if I didn’t have a business website.

-With tools like Google Analytics or Facebook Pixel, you can get a detailed understanding of who visits your website.
+Tools like Facebook Pixel and Google Analytics provide metrics that gives you a detailed understanding of who visits your website.
 You can know their age groups, gender, other interests.

 You also know which pages they visit, how long they stay.
 In other words, which page/ content is relevant for them.
 If they leave you their business email, you can even know which types of companies they work for.